MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ---
 # Surface Management Portal overview

-Built into Microsoft Endpoint Manager, the new Surface Management Portal provides a centralized solution to self-serve, manage and monitor Surface devices at scale.
+Built into Microsoft Intune admin center, the new Surface Management Portal provides a centralized solution to self-serve, manage and monitor Surface devices at scale.

 ## Introduction